fatunicorn12/Sumo-Snowballs/README.md

 2. Open the project in Unity.
 3. Build and run to start playing!

+..or you can run the executable in the builds file

 ## Credits
 - **Developer**: Will Blodgett
 - **Engine**: Unity